BruceDone/scrapy_demo/README.md

 #Project Feature

 * google play use the crawl spider and pymongo
-* douban image use the imagepiepline to download image
+* douban image use the imagepiepline to download image (use the headers in case of being baned)
-* cnbeta use the sqlalchmey th save the item to mysql(or other database if the sqlalchemy can use)
+* cnbeta use the sqlalchmey th save the item to mysql(or other database if the sqlalchemy can support)

 #How to use
-for each project will there has a run_spider.py ,just run the script.
+for each project will there will a run_spider.py script,just run the it and enjoy :)

 `
 python run_spider.py